Kensuke-Mitsuzawa/XSum/README.md

 ### Pythons

-This repository requires two versions of Pythons: Python2.7 and Python3 (Python3.9 is recommended).
-The Python2.7 interpretor is necessary for data-processing, and the Python3 is for handling models.
+Python3 (Python3.9 is recommended).

+For constructing the XSum dataset, the Python2.7 interpretor is necessary.

 ### Java

+Java is necessary for constructing the XSum dataset, otherwise not.

-Java is necessary for constructing the dataset.
+Java is necessary for constructing the XSum dataset.
 Java 8 is supposed to be fine.
 The tested environment is `openjdk version "21.0.7" 2025-04-15`.

-# Dataset Construction: Extreme Summarization (XSum) dataset

-**You can always build the dataset using the instructions below.
-The original dataset is also available upon request.**

-Instructions to download and preprocess the extreme summarization dataset are [here](./XSum-Dataset).
-The dataset creation requires Python2.7.

-~~## Looking for a Running Demo of Our System?~~

-~~A running demo of our abstractive system can be found [here](http://cohort.inf.ed.ac.uk/xsum.html).~~

 # Pretrained models and Test Predictions (Narayan et al., EMNLP 2018)